rhystmills/nasa-apod-extension/README.md

-Inspiring images of our universe, from NASA's Astronomy Picture of the Day.
+NASA Astronomy Picture of the Day
 =====

 A web app displaying NASA's Astronomy Photo of the Day in a gallery format - designed to replace the New Tab in Chrome as a Chrome Extension.